bobbingwide/oik-themes/readme.txt

 Dependent upon oik v2.1-alpha.0802, oik-fields v1.19.0802 and oik-plugins v1.2

 == Changelog ==
+= 1.0.0 =
+* Changed: [oikth_download] shortcode now allows download of a previous theme version
+* Changed: Now using Semantic versioning
+* Changed: Preparing for Internationalization and Localization
+* Changed: Custom post types support has_archive
+* Tested: With WordPress 4.2 and above

 = 0.7 =
 * Changed: Updated logic to handle display of titles in tables.
 Includes: title and excerpt
 * Changed: oik-themes can now be shown in an archive